Search results

 University of Skövde, link to startpage

-Scientific journals have clear guidelines for which research is published and how submitted manuscripts are reviewed by experts.
-This is known as peer review.
-The database Ulrichsweb allows users to search for journals that have been peer reviewed.
-Peer reviewing is usually also detailed on the journal’s website.
+Scientific journals in which scientific articles are published have clear guidelines concerning the type of research to be published and how submitted manuscripts are reviewed by experts.
+This is known as peer review or referee review.
+In the Ulrichsweb database (external link), you can search for journals and check if peer review has been applied.
+The review procedure is usually available on the journal’s website.

-Similar requirements are also placed on other types of research publications, such as doctoral theses and certain conference papers.
-Conference websites may state which contributions have been reviewed.
+Similar demands are required of other types of research publications, such as doctoral theses and certain conference contributions.
+The conference website will state which contributions have been through the peer reviewing process.

 Introduction